pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * nashville beat dots as an option
 * Resume on next section after pause

-* pause/play: jump row/section past the end of the song shouldn't happen
 * random position on: First song selected not taken: double build
 * mac bounce at play start
 * Chords should be on lyrics line